-Students learn about the elements of design and construction that go into creating a recreational outdoor area.
-They study which plant materials are most suitable to urban environments, which transportation systems are best used in rural areas and how to build landscapes around human settlements.
+The graduate certificate program in landscape architecture provides graduate students an introduction to designing landscapes.
+Students learn how to create a recreational outdoor area.
+They study which plant materials are most suitable to urban environments, which transportation systems are best used in rural areas, and how to build landscapes around human settlements.
 Most certificate programs in landscape architecture are taught in the classroom, but they often include fieldwork in either rural or urban outdoor settings.

 - Plant ecology

 - Regional landscape analysis

 Landscape architects held about 20,280 jobs in the United States in 2019, according to the U.S. Bureau of Labor Statistics.
 Jobs for landscape architects are expected to increase by about 4% between 2018 and 2028, which is as fast as the national average.
 This increase is due to the growing demand for aesthetically pleasing outdoor spaces in urban areas.
 The median wages for landscape architects in 2019 were about $69,360 per year, according to the BLS.

 Nearly every state requires that landscape architects gain licensure or professional certification before being allowed to practice their craft.
 In order to achieve licensure, individuals must take the Landscape Architect Registration Examination (LARE), which is offered by the Council of Landscape Architectural Registration Boards.
 The examination consists of a multiple choice section and a portion focusing on graphics.
 Most states require that individuals earn a degree in landscape architecture and work under a licensed landscape architect for 1-4 years before being allowed to sit for the LARE.

 Although diplomas in landscape architecture are not available, individuals may enroll in graduate certificate programs.
 These one-semester certificate programs are offered as an additional credential for those who have already earned a master's degree in a related subject, and allow for career advancement in various fields, along with preparing you for certification.